Sh2dow/MVC_Library_ADO/README.md

 - library tracks its readers (users).
 Show a history of a book (when and by whom was taken)

-- implement sending notifications by mail to people who took a book (ìYou took the following books in our libraryî)
+- implement sending notifications by mail to people who took a book (‚ÄúYou took the following books in our library‚Äù)

 Implementation requirements: